LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Scala/1-basics.md

 can define auxilliary functions/ nested functions in functions.

 Recursion:

-stack till recursion.
+In pure functional programming like haskell you dont use loops like while or for instead you use recursion.
+Scala also fully supports this witht the tailrec annotation. stack till recursion.

 factorial function has call stack so additional work becomes a Stackoverflow when stack runs out of space.
 To avoid this you write